lab10-coop/sigma1/README.md

 <img src="metamask_config_screenshot.png" width="400px">

 Note that Metamask is still beta software and sometimes behaves in weird ways.
-For use with ARTIS Sigma1, we recommend to set up a fresh instance of Metamask which used for this chain only.
+For use with ARTIS Sigma1, we recommend to set up a fresh instance of Metamask which is used for this chain only.

 # About